Herwig9820/ledDimming/README.md

 Arduino Mega2560: digital pins D64, D55 and D66 (labeled as A10, A11 and A12, because they can also be used as analog pin).
 Connect the 3 LED cathodes to the Arduino ground pin.
 That's it !

-# PWM and When Not to Use It
+# 1 PWM And When Not To Use It

 If you only need to control brightness on a couple of LEDs, timer PWM is the preferred method.
 But what if you have, let's say, 8 LEDs that need to be dimmed (if you have enough output pins available, of course) ?
 First of all, you won't have enough timer PWM outputs and second, even if you would, it would probably be bad design practice to sacrifice all these timers for that purpose.

 Luckily enough, there's another approach - one that needs only one timer, producing a timer interrupt at fixed time intervals.
 The timer ISR (interrupt service routine) is then responsible for switching the LEDs ON and OFF, creating waveforms with the required duty cycles to obtain smooth dimming without noticeable flicker as perceived by the human eye.
 * flicker: the human eye will perceive a movie, a LED brightness, … as flicker-free when the 'refresh rate' of the frames in the movie, or of the waveform switching ON and OFF a LED, … is high enough